How to Keep Damascus Steel from Rusting: Easy Care Tips

 Proper Cleaning Techniques

 With this knowledge of what causes rust, we can discuss how to prevent it.
 The first step?
-Cleaning.
-However, your average kitchen knife isn’t made of Damascus steel, and you cannot simply throw the blade in the sink and go scrubby like a crazy person.
+Cleaning your average kitchen knife isn’t made of Damascus steel, and you cannot simply throw the blade in the sink and go scrubby like a crazy person.
 It requires special care, or Steel will regret it.

-How to Clean Damascus Steel Do’s
+How to Clean Damascus Steel

 • When washing your knife, use a soft cloth or sponge.
 Do not use anything abrasive, such as steel wool or a scrubbing pad, as these may scratch the surface.